 There’s nothing like a whitewater rafting or jet boat trip to leave you breathless, soaked to the bone and pumped full of adrenaline.
 Then there’s the kind of boat trip that takes it down a notch — from wild to mild, but every bit just as sensational.

 Here are a handful of guided boat trips to check out this summer that will let you delight in Oregon’s pristine waterways at a soothing pace, perhaps with a frosty beverage in hand.

-They say it’s the most “Portland” thing you can do: sip a craft beer while powering your own paddleboat along the Willamette River.
-The Brew Barge — brought to you by the same people as Portland’s popular BrewCycle tour (now with three routes) — is the epitome of active relaxation.
-You’ll get to enjoy your beverages at the high bar with 13 of your closest friends while keeping your feet busy, peddling the boat at 5 miles per hour under some of the city’s majestic downtown bridges.
-There’s plenty of opportunity to take a rest and soak up the spectacular urban landscape all around.
+They say it’s the most “Portland” thing you can do: Sip a craft beer while powering your own paddleboat along the Willamette River.
+The BrewBarge — brought to you by the same people behind Portland’s popular BrewCycle tour — is the epitome of active relaxation.
+You’ll get to enjoy your beverages at the high bar with 14 of your closest friends while keeping your feet busy, pedaling the boat at a speed of 5 miles per hour.
+(The boat does have a motor to help with docking, and a new, bigger 26-person barge should be in service in 2023.)
+You get 90 minutes to go as hard or as easy as you like, but expect to cruise under some of the city’s majestic downtown bridges.
+Keep it classy with a sunset tour with wine and cheese, or go more casual with beer and tunes.
+Either way, there is plenty of opportunity to take a rest and soak up the spectacular urban landscape all around.